 - Insurance, are you covered for working from home and are any clients or colleagues covered when they meet with you at your home?

 - Are there any Occupational Health and Safety risks in your home environment in respect to working from home?
-Check to see that you comply with the requirements of your State or Territory and complete a checklist, an example from the Victorian Government can be downloaded if you click here.
+Check to see that you comply with the requirements of your State or Territory and complete a checklist.

 You do need a dedicated workspace and preferably a room or home office.
 This helps separate you and your family members or housemates home life, from your work life.
 This is absolutely critical in order for you to be able to work effectively from home.
 Where that is located will be dictated by what space is available, but importantly also by things such as: